Royce-33/File-Transfer-Protocol/README.md

   * Counter that updates whenever a packet is successfully sent to the receiving application
 * Textbox in the bottom left:
   * Status box that displays the results of the Sender's actions when either "ISALIVE?" or "SEND" is pressed

+### Buttons

+#### "ISALIVE?"
+Button
+When pressed, sends a packet to check the status of the receiving application, and displays the results in the status box in the bottom left of the GUI.

+#### "SEND" Button
+When pressed, reads through the given file, creates packets of size 8 bytes, and sends those packets in-order following **Stop and Wait** protocol.
+If running in unreliable mode, every 10th packet is "dropped" and the Sender times out and resends the current packet.

+## Receiver Application
+Located in the Receiver file structure, it is a command-line application that receives packets from the Sender application.
+Everytime a packet is received and the appropriate acknowledgement back to the Sender application.

+Command to run it in command-line looks like the following:

+"java Receiver Sender_IP UDP_Port_Number UDP_Port_Number filename"

+The first UDP port is the port the receiver uses to receive data, the second is the port used by the sender to recieve acknowledgements.
+The filename is the name of the file the received data will be stored in, usually .txt files.

+**Note**: The given file name does not have to exist when you run the receiver, if it does not exist, the application will create it in it's folder.

+For example: